MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ### 2. Detect MetaMask

 Next, detect the injected provider that browser extension wallets use.
-The MetaMask browser extension injects a JavaScript Ethereum provider into the browser at `window.ethereum`.
-You will use this injected provider in your dapp to request user information from the Metamask extension wallet.
+MetaMask injects a JavaScript Ethereum provider into the browser at `window.ethereum`.
+You will use this provider in your dapp to request user information from Metamask.

 Add code to conditionally render a **Connect MetaMask** button in your component by updating `src/App.tsx` to the following: